aiwaiwa/playground/README.md

 Any line beginning with a `|` character is a comment line.

-Empty line or several empty lines mean separation between the blocks.
+Empty line or several empty lines, including lines containing just white space characters, mean separation between the blocks.

 Comment lines do not contribute to block separations.

-Every block consist of:
+Every block, line by line, consist of:

 * Attachment name or several of them separated by the `|` character.
   * Attachment names follow the same rules as the File Names above.